OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ## The sample applications

-We'll deploy two very simple Lambda applications in this example.
+We'll deploy two very simple Lambda applications in this example, which simply return the input object they recieved in the body of the response.

 The first is written in Go and can be found at https://github.com/OctopusSamples/GoLambdaExample.